-We have four constituted committees which report to the Board.
+We have three constituted committees which report to the Board.
 Their role is to support the Board in monitoring and scrutinising specific areas of governance, policy and performance.

-Committee membership is made up of non-executive directors of the Board and non-executives independent of the Board.
+Committee membership is made up of non-executive members of the Board and non-executives independent of the Board.

 Board Committees do not make individual casework decisions.